janet-lang/pkgs/CONTRIBUTING.md

   open an issue in this repository, and we will see what we can do.
 * Please be sure that your `project.janet` file contains these required fields:
   * `:name` with the desired name of the package.
-The package's name should usually be the same as its git repository and should be all lower case and in kebab-case.
+The package's name should usually be the same as its git repository and should be in lower kebab-case.
     * Good package names.
       * `my-package`
       * `thing`